 CISA issues two ICS advisories.

-The US Cybersecurity and Infrastructure Security Agency (CISA) yesterday issued two industrial control system (ICS) advisories, one for XINJE XD and the other for SOCOMEC MODULYS GP.
+Dave Bittner: CISA yesterday issued two industrial control system advisories.
 As always, users are counseled to apply updates per vendor instructions.

 “Devotion to the dollar and the grind.”

 Dave Bittner: And finally, whether you're in San Jose or Sinanju, it's the same jading story.
 As Proofpoint puts it in the study they released this morning about a North Korean APT TA444, a startup is a startup, whether you're a cool disruptor or an uncool grifter.
 North Korean state-run threat actors are distinctive in that they're at least as focused on stealing money as they are on stealing information.
 Proofpoint explains, TA444, which overlaps with public activity called APT38, Bluenoroff, BlackAlicanto, Stardust Chollima and COPERNICIUM, is likely tasked with generating revenue for the North Korean regime.
 Pyongyang's chronic financial hardship is the function of a failed economy, one kept down by global odium and international sanctions.
 So the regime turns to cybercrime to help keep itself together, able to buy the expensive stuff that, for example, a nuclear weapons program needs.
 Recently, TA444 has turned its attention to cryptocurrencies, selecting its victims and shaping its phishbait to suit the victims' probable susceptibilities.
 In doing so, the threat actor has been quick and opportunistic - and opportunistic in a way that, while morally objectionable, is operationally a good thing from TA444's point of view.
 They're acting like a startup in their focus on success and their devotion to trying whatever seems likely to work.